 How Aarav Turned His Handicraft Business Around

-Let’s understand supply chain optimization through a simple story.
+Let’s understand supply chain optimisation plan through a simple story.

 Meet Aarav, a 30-year-old small business owner from Delhi.
 He runs a company called Aarav Handicrafts that makes beautiful wooden home décor trays, coasters, and candle stands, all handmade by local artisans.
 Aarav sells his products online on platforms like Etsy and Amazon to customers in the US, UK, and Australia.